AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/identity/api-reference.md

 <InlineAlert variant="warning" slots="text"/>

-This API is only available in Android and is deprecated starting version 2.0.0 of the Identity extension.
+This API is only available in Android and is deprecated starting in version 2.0.0 of the Identity extension.
 Use [`MobileCore.registerExtensions()`](../../api-reference.md#registerextensions) instead.

 The `registerExtension()` API registers the Identity extension with the Mobile Core extension.
 This API allows the extension to send and receive events to and from the Mobile SDK.